ultralytics/ultralytics/docs/en/datasets/pose/dog-pose.md

     === "BibTeX"

         ```bibtex
-        @misc{lin2015microsoft,
-              title={Microsoft COCO: Common Objects in Context},
-              author={Tsung-Yi Lin and Michael Maire and Serge Belongie and Lubomir Bourdev and Ross Girshick and James Hays and Pietro Perona and Deva Ramanan and C. Lawrence Zitnick and Piotr Dollár},
-              year={2015},
-              eprint={1405.0312},
-              archivePrefix={arXiv},
-              primaryClass={cs.CV}
+        @inproceedings{khosla2011fgvc,
+          title={Novel dataset for Fine-Grained Image Categorization},
+          author={Aditya Khosla and Nityananda Jayadevaprakash and Bangpeng Yao and Li Fei-Fei},
+          booktitle={First Workshop on Fine-Grained Visual Categorization (FGVC), IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
+          year={2011}
         }
+        @inproceedings{deng2009imagenet,
+          title={ImageNet: A Large-Scale Hierarchical Image Database},
+          author={Jia Deng and Wei Dong and Richard Socher and Li-Jia Li and Kai Li and Li Fei-Fei},
+          booktitle={IEEE Computer Vision and Pattern Recognition (CVPR)},
+          year={2009}
+        }
         ```

-We would like to acknowledge the COCO Consortium for creating and maintaining this valuable resource for the [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) community.
-For more information about the COCO dataset and its creators, visit the [COCO dataset website](https://cocodataset.org/#home).
+We would like to acknowledge the Stanford team for creating and maintaining this valuable resource for the [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) community.
+For more information about the Dog-Pose dataset and its creators, visit the [Stanford Dogs Dataset website](http://vision.stanford.edu/aditya86/ImageNetDogs/).

 ## FAQ

-### What is the COCO8-Pose dataset, and how is it used with Ultralytics YOLO11?
+### What is the Dog-Pose dataset, and how is it used with Ultralytics YOLO11?

 The COCO8-Pose dataset is a small, versatile pose detection dataset that includes the first 8 images from the COCO train 2017 set, with 4 images for training and 4 for validation.
 It's designed for testing and debugging object detection models and experimenting with new detection approaches.
 This dataset is ideal for quick experiments with [Ultralytics YOLO11](https://docs.ultralytics.com/models/yolo11/).
 For more details on dataset configuration, check out the dataset YAML file [here](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco8-pose.yaml).

-### How do I train a YOLO11 model using the COCO8-Pose dataset in Ultralytics?
+### How do I train a YOLO11 model using the Dog-Pose dataset in Ultralytics?

-To train a YOLO11n-pose model on the COCO8-Pose dataset for 100 epochs with an image size of 640, follow these examples:
+To train a YOLO11n-pose model on the Dog-Pose dataset for 100 epochs with an image size of 640, follow these examples:

 !!! example "Train Example"